jhroutzong/EnglishPaper/readme.md

-Please download ESSAY.md on your installed device
+Please download ESSAY.md on your installed device.
+Updated to latest version of software.